joshenoy/sathyabh.at/content/blog/2010-10-12-creating-and-editing-parameterized-queries-in-excel-2007.md

 ![][1]

-Click on Next, don&#8217;t select any filtering criteria, choose sort by criteria, click on next.
+Click on Next, don't select any filtering criteria, choose sort by criteria, click on next.
 Now, click on View/Edit in MS Query instead of selecting Return to Excel

 ![][2]